-Board observers and the entities that appoint them should also be mindful of compliance with Section 10(b) and Rule 10b-5 of the Securities Exchange Act of 1934, which prohibit fraud in connection with the purchase and sale of securities.
-Entities with a right to appoint a board observer to attend meetings of a corporation's board of directors frequently hold significant economic interests in such corporations.
-Whether these economic interests are in the form of equity securities or debt securities, the appointing investor's ultimate goal is to enhance the value of that economic interest and ultimately sell it for a favorable return.
-By attending board meetings, board observers will frequently become privy to material nonpublic information ("MNPI").
-If a board observer or appointing investor proceeds to trade securities of the corporation while in possession of MNPI about that corporation without disclosing such MNPI to the purchaser of the securities, it could constitute fraud in connection with the sale of securities and expose the board observer or appointing investor to liability under the federal securities laws or equivalent state laws regarding insider trading.
+Board observers and the entities that appoint them should also a mindful of compliance with Section 10)9 and the US Court of Appeals for the Exchange Act of 1934, which prohibit fraud in connection with the purchase and sale of securities.
+Entities with a right to appoint the corporation's board of directors and a corporation's board of directors frequently hold significant economic interests in such corporations.
+Whether these economic interests are the board of security securities or detor securities, the appointing investors ultimate goal is to enhance the value of that economic interest and ultimately set is for a favorable return. by attending board meetings, board observers will frequently become privy to material nonpublic information ("MNPI") if a board observer or appointing investor proceeds to trade securities of the corporation while in possession of MNPI about that corporation without disclosing such MNPI to the purchaser of the securities, it could constitute fraud in connection with the sale of securities and expose the board observer or appointing investor to liability under the federal securities laws or equivalent state laws regarding insider trading.
 While board observers are generally not covered by trading "blackout" periods under a corporation's insider trading policy, as a matter of law, the observer and appointing investor will not be able to trade in the corporation's securities while in possession of MNPI.
 Accordingly, if an appointing investor desires flexibility to trade in the securities of the corporation, it would be prudent for the appointing investor's board observer to stop attending board meetings or terminate their board observer position.